sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 After the reboot, your phone will be back to the normal state.
 Sailfish UI will appear.
 Disconnect the USB cable.

-## Reverting Xperia X, Xperia XA2 or Xperia 10 to the normal mode

-1. Select option 6 'Exit' in the Recovery Mode menu.
-2. Disconnect the USB cable from the phone.
-3. Press the Vol Up key down, keep it pressed and then also press the Power key.
-Release both keys when you feel the vibrator play three times - this will happen in about 20-30 seconds.
-The phone is turned off now.
-4. Turn the phone on by applying the Power key in the normal way.

-The phone is back in its normal state.